teamfeynman/HackbioIntro/README.md

 <h3 align="center"> We are a diverse team of 10 scientists that are currrently on stage 0 of HackBio Bioinformatics Internship. </h3>
 - Here you can find the website for HackBio: [https://thehackbio.com]

--You can reach us through this email: *email*
+-You can reach us through this email: habentick@gmail.com

 -🔬💻Checkout the project we are currently working on: